-As part of the University of Plymouth’s commitment to enhancing the productivity of the regional Creative Economy and supporting businesses through the economic recovery period, we are piloting an innovative new scheme to pair local businesses with talented students and graduates in order to undertake a defined project or research and development challenge.
+As part of the University of Plymouth’s commitment to enhancing the productivity of the regional Creative Economy and supporting businesses through the economic recovery period, we are piloting an innovative new scheme to pair local businesses with talented postgraduate students in order to undertake a defined project or R&D challenge.

 This activity is part of the iMayflower project and has been supported by the Department for Digital, Culture, Media and Sport, who fund the Cultural Development Fund, which is administered by Arts Council England.

 Brand new, part-funded Masters R&D Studentships launched for October 2021

 Are you considering applying for a Masters with the University of Plymouth Faculty of Arts, Humanities and Business in 2021?

 Do you have an interest in exploring how digital fabrication and immersive media technologies could help businesses to innovate, grow or increase productivity?

 Are you keen to work collaboratively with a local business to apply

 your knowledge in a work context through a research project that

 contributes to the development of a new product, service or experience?

 Working with a number of industry partners, who are looking for an injection of talent, skills and ideas to help them develop a new product, service or experience, we currently have the below Masters R&D Studentships available from October 2021.